Keeping DX Delivery Powered Up With Last Mile Logistics EV Charging

 Given current low BiK rates and VED exemptions for EVs (until April 2025), leasing EVs to your employees via a salary sacrifice scheme can provide a lucrative benefit.

 All vehicle owners must go through the process of taxing their vehicle, but because Vehicle Excise Duty (VED) is calculated according to CO2 tailpipe emissions for all vehicles registered since March 2001, most EV owners will be exempt from any charge.
-Depending on emissions, plug-in hybrid are subject to a £0-105 charge in the first year of ownership, and a £145 annual charge for subsequent years.

 Benefit in Kind (BiK) Rates were as low as 0% for the 2020/21 tax year.
-Although they have now moved up to 2% until 2025, it is still a great bonus and massive area of saving compared to ICEs, which can incur BiK rates up to 37% based on their emissions.
+Although they have now increased to 2% until 2025, it is still a great bonus and a massive area of saving compared to ICEs, which can incur BiK rates up to 37% based on their emissions.
 And, from 2025, the BIK tax rate increase will be limited to only 1% a year for three years.

 Many businesses (such as Mer) are now offering their employees the opportunity to lease their EV via a salary sacrifice scheme – i.e. pay for it in a similar way they make their pension contributions.
 Such an arrangement will involve a business purchasing/leasing an EV as a business expense and passing the cost straight onto the employee.
-They can deduct the cost of the EV from the employee salary pre-PAYE, where tax and NI is taken.
+They can deduct the cost of the EV from the employee salary pre-PAYE, where tax and NI are taken.
 So, the employee pays less tax and the net cost of leasing the EV is reduced – all at no cost to the employer, other than administration time.

-Putting it into context: a 20% standard rate taxpayer will save £20 in tax for every £100 of monthly lease, with 40% taxpayers saving £40.
+Putting it into context: a 20% standard rate taxpayer will save £20 in tax for every £100 of a monthly lease, with 40% taxpayers saving £40.
 Additionally, those earning less than £4,189 can save £12 in National Insurance, or £2 a month if earning above this threshold.